Martiviezz21/Milestone-PJ-1/README.md

 ## Deployment
 I used GitHub to deploy this website.
 The steps to deploy it are the following:
-1. Log in to GitHub and locate GitHub Repository
+1. Log in to GitHub and locate GitHub Repository for this project.
-2. Locate the Setting button
+2. Locate the Setting button.
-3. Scroll down untill you find GitHub Pages
+3. Scroll down untill you find GitHub Pages.
 4. Under "Source" click the dropdown called "None" and chose "main branch".
-5. The page will refresh on its own
+5. The page will refresh on its own.
 6. Scroll down through the page to locate the now-publish site link in the "GitHub Pages" section.

-The live link can be found here ABCDEFGHI
+The live link can be found here https://martiviezz21.github.io/Milestone-PJ-1/

 ## Credits
 - Bootstrap4: Bootstrap library was used on the form.
 ## Content